dorian-marchal/phonegap-boilerplate-documentation/routing.md

    - 'forward' if the page come from the right
    - 'back' if the page come from the left

-4. The layout is rendered
+5. The layout is rendered

    The layout, its subviews and the Page are rendered and the page is added to the DOM.

    You can read the [layout documentation, here](layout.md)

-5. `page.afterRender`
+6. `page.afterRender`

    Just after the page has been added to the DOM, this method is called.

-6. `previousPage.beforeLeave`

-   Just before the actual sliding transition, `beforeLeave` is called.
-   It can be useful to free some ressources.

 7. `page.afterLoad`